-The Sunday Sauce (9 recipes!)
+The Sunday Sauce (9 Recipes!)

-What is The Sunday Sauce?
+The Sunday Sauce…

-This kind of Italian sauce is always made on Sunday, typically because it is simmered for at least an hour or longer, and it is served with your favorite pasta.
+This kind of Italian tomato-based sauce is always made on Sundays, and typically because it is simmered for at least an hour or longer.
+And, it is usually served with your favorite pasta.
 But not all Sunday sauces take hours to develop flavor.
-The Sunday sauce was a traditional meal and an inexpensive way for Italian families to feed a large gathering.

-This method of cooking the sauce and allowing the meats to slowly cook in the sauce gives it a rich, and flavorful taste. (it’s the best!)
+This method of cooking the sauce and allowing the meats to slowly cook in the sauce gives it a rich and flavorful taste. (it’s the best!)

-Reasons why Italians made it on Sundays
+Reasons why Italians made The Sunday Sauce on Sundays…

-• Traditionally, Sunday was the one day of the week, when extended families could get together and enjoy a meal.
+- Traditionally, Sunday was the one day of the week when extended families could get together and enjoy a meal.

-• It was also for family members who traveled afar to spend one day with grandparents, uncles, aunts, and cousins.
+- It was also for family members who traveled afar to spend one day with grandparents, uncles, aunts, and cousins.

-• Plus, Sunday was a day to relax and enjoy time together as a family while sharing a meal.
+- Plus, Sunday was a day to relax and enjoy time together as a family while sharing a meal.

-• Sunday, traditionally was also the day they preferred to make dinner “earlier” than usual, simply because they did not want anyone to get home late at night, knowing they had to go to work or school the next morning.
+- Sunday, traditionally, was also the day they preferred to make dinner “earlier” than usual, simply because they did not want anyone to get home late at night, knowing they had to go to work or school the next morning.

-Here are nine delicious recipes for Sunday Sauces we love to make again and again.
-All of them are our family’s authentic recipes for the Sunday Sauce (tried and true).
+We are delighted to share with you our family’s nine delicious recipes for Sunday Sauces we love to make again and again.
+All of them are truly worth making.
+They are authentic recipes that were passed down to us from our grandmothers and mothers.

 1. Mom’s Classic Bolognese Sauce ~ is a rich tomato sauce traditionally made with lean ground beef, along with vegetables, wine, and imported Italian tomatoes.
 It is so versatile, you can use it to make an easy meat lasagna, or just serve it over your favorite pasta, gnocchi, and cheese ravioli.

 2. Rigatoni all’ Amatriciana ~ is a simple tomato sauce, served over rigatoni pasta.
-Its origin is from Rome, Italy and it is flavored with smoky Italian bacon known as pancetta, along with a few additional ingredients.
+Its origin is from Rome, Italy, and it is flavored with smoky Italian bacon known as pancetta, along with a few additional ingredients.

-3. Vegetable Bolognese with Pappardelle ~ is a “meatless” tomato sauce that offers the same thickness, and meat-like texture, only it is loaded with chopped vegetables, and it is delicious!
+3. Vegetable Bolognese with Pappardelle ~ is a “meatless” tomato sauce that offers the same thickness and meat-like texture, only it is loaded with chopped vegetables, and it is delicious!
 A perfect sauce for vegetarians!

 6. Best Pork Ragu Recipe ~ is a rich, thick pork sauce made with imported tomatoes, lots of onions, and no garlic, and it is slowly simmered with Italian sweet sausage links and sliced pork tenderloin.
 This is an Exquisite Meal!